MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 <!--note from editor: In the para below and elsewhere, is it "Measures" entity or "Measure" entity?   -->

 In the following example, we have defined **State** as the dimension field of the **BusinessReport: Customer 360** Measures entity.
-On the **Entities** screen, we can see that the data we included in that entity (first highlighted column) is grouped by the State column (second highlighted column).
+On the screen, we can see that the data we included in that entity (first highlighted column) is grouped by the State column (second highlighted column).

 > [!div class="mx-imgBorder"]
 > ![](media/measures-businessreport-data-tab.png "Entity grouped by State")